Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Experiments

-\textbf{Performance Comparison with Existing LLMs.} Finally, we compare our 2B and 7B models, which are trained with less than 500B tokens, with those open-source models of similar activation parameter scales and trained with less than 3T tokens.
+\textbf{Performance Comparison with Existing LLMs.} Finally, to examine the scaling potential, we compare our 2B and 7B models, which are trained with less than 500B tokens, with those open-source models of similar activation parameter scales and trained with less than 3T tokens.
 The results are shown in Table~\ref{tab:commonsense}.
 We also show the results of models trained with significantly more tokens for reference.
-We can see that across several commonsense reasoning benchmarks, both our 2B and 7B models consistently outperform most of their counterparts.
+We can see that across several commonsense reasoning benchmarks, both our 2B and 7B models achieve competitive results among selected models with comparable activated parameter scales.
 It is worth noting that SPES-2B was trained in a decentralized manner on only 16 weakly connected 48GB GPUs, yet it remains competitive with models such as MobiLLama and OpenELM, which rely on substantially larger datasets and centralized infrastructures.
 This highlights the effectiveness of SPES in achieving strong performance under constrained hardware budgets.
 Moreover, SPES-7B attains results comparable to MoE++, which employs more advanced MoE designs (e.g., zero-computation experts) and larger training corpora.
 These findings indicate that SPES not only scales effectively and efficiently, but also retains significant room for improvement in architecture and data utilization, underscoring its potential as an extensible alternative to existing LLM training frameworks.

 Using a strong dense model as initialization, our largest model, SPES-9B achieves performance competitive with state-of-the-art models of comparable size using fewer than 500B tokens.
-We terminated training early due to resource constraints; however, metrics were still improving at the stopping point, indicating considerable remaining upside.
+We terminated training early due to resource constraints; however, metrics were still improving at the stopping point, indicating clear room for improvement.

-\textbf{Expert-Merging Warm-Up.} As shown in Table~\ref{tab:expert_merging}, utilizing expert merging increases the average score from 50.5 to 51.3, with notable improvements on BoolQ and SciQ.
+\textbf{Expert-Merging Warm-Up.} As shown in Table~\ref{tab:expert_merging}, utilizing expert merging increases the average score from 48.99 to 50.95, with notable improvements on BoolQ and ARC.
 This indicates that cross-node parameter sharing enhances token utilization and promotes faster knowledge establishment, thus improving generalization across a range of reasoning and comprehension tasks.